Iquicha

 The Republic of Iquicha, also known as the Republiqueta of Iquicha, was a republiqueta and de facto autonomous region formed in Huanta by General Antonio Huachaca, a mestizo loyal to the Spanish Empire against the newly formed Peruvian Republic.
-The state existed from Peru's declared independence in 1821 until its incorporation to the country on November 15, 1839.
+The state existed from Peru's declared independence in 1821 until its incorporation to the country on 15 November 1839.

 Background

 The Iquichans had established themselves as warriors, fighting against the Cuzco rebellion of Túpac Amaru II in 1781, remaining faithful allies of the Spanish authorities.

 In 1813, Antonio Huachaca appeared for the first time as a popular leader, leading the indigenous peasants in defiance of the orders of the local Huamanga administration in protest of the inability of the local mayor to stop the abuses of government tax collectors, since the Cadiz Constitution had abolished indigenous tribute and unpaid work.
 This was a direct consequence of the revolt that had affected the city of Huamanga the previous year, the promulgation of the liberal constitution and the conflicts of the liberal revolutionaries with the absolutist viceregal authorities.
 The Indians of Iquicha had no problem supporting both an absolutist king and the reforms of a liberal constitution since both gave them benefits.

 In 1814, a rebellion broke out in Cuzco, in which the Iquichans, under Huachaca's command, decided to support the Spanish government, confronting the independentists from Cuzco, mobilizing their people against the Angulo brothers, just as they had done against Túpac Amaru II in 1780.
 The fighting between Iquicheños and Cuzqueños took place in September–October 1814 and January 1815, with Huachaca acting as guerrilla chief under the command of the landowner and militia commander, Pedro José Lazón, and receiving for these actions the rank of brigadier general in the Royal Army of Peru from José de la Serna.

-The main action in which the Iquichans participated at that time was the successful defense of Huanta, on October 1, 1814, when a column of 5,000 Morochucos (only 300 with rifles) with four cannons and cavalry tried to take the city.
+The main action in which the Iquichans participated at that time was the successful Battle of Huanta, on 1 October 1814, when a column of 5,000 Morochucos (only 300 with rifles) with four cannons and cavalry tried to take the city.
 Unlike the Iquichans, prominent royalists, the Morochucos of Cangallo distinguished themselves as fierce patriots.
 As a reward for their loyalty, the king ordered a shield of their own for their community.